sivanagaraju8/DATABASE-INTERACTION-USING-AUTOMATIC-SPEECH-RECOGNITION/README.md

 # DATABASE Interaction Using Automatic Speech Recognition
 Automatic Speech Recognition or ASR is a technology that allows human beings to use their voices to speak with a computer interface\.
 Database Interaction Voice Assistant to Access the MySQL Databases through voice commands. <br />
-Voice Command checks with intialized set of commands then maps with SQL Queries. <br />
+Voice Command checks with initialized set of commands then maps with SQL Queries. <br />
 Executes Mapped Sql queries, outputs the Data of the respective selected database or Table.

 # Getting started

-## Prequisites
+## Prerequisites
 * [Python](http://python.org)
 * [SQL](https://www.mysql.com/)
 * [MySQL Connector](#)